drachValentyn/loginProject/README.md

 * [Webpack] - the streaming build system

 ### Installation
-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies and start the app.

 ```sh
 $ npm install